 The game of baseball evolved a great deal since its early beginnings.
 Alexander Cartwright (no, it was not Abner Doubleday) first established a true set of rules for America's Pastime in 1845, including doing away with the practice of pegging runners.

 Since then, baseball changed quite a bit.
-Babe Ruth transformed the game forever (and also struck out against this kick-ass girl), Reggie Jackson and Derek Jeter became World Series heroes, and players like Nolan Ryan and Barry Bonds elevated baseball to new levels.
+Babe Ruth transformed the game forever (and also struck out against this awesome 17-year-old girl), Reggie Jackson and Derek Jeter became World Series heroes and All-Stars like Nolan Ryan and Barry Bonds elevated baseball to new levels.

 The baseball itself also looks different today than it did back in the 1800s.
 Everything from the stitching to the leather and the size and weight of MLB's official baseball is completely different than its early origins.

 Of course, one of the more common topics is the number of stitches on the baseball.
-It’s a handy tidbit of knowledge if you ever find yourself engulfed in a round of baseball trivia.
-Let’s “unwind” just what all goes into the making of a baseball.
+It's a handy tidbit of knowledge if you ever find yourself engulfed in a round of baseball trivia.
+Let's "unwind" just what all goes into the making baseballs.

 History of the Baseball